chaoss/wg-value/README.md

 # CHAOSS Value Working Group

-The Value Group focuses on metrics that directly result in funding community activities.
+The Value Working Group focuses on metrics that directly result in funding community activities.

 ## Table of Contents